 Courses you can choose (60 ec)

-In the 2nd half of the second academic year and in the third academic year you can choose most of the courses you take.
+In the 2nd half of the second academic year and in the third academic year you can choose most of the courses you take meeting the below conditions.

-You can choose the remaining 30 ec of courses at your own discretion on courses within or outside psychology.
-This could be:
+You can choose the remaining 30 ec of courses at your own discretion taking courses within or outside psychology.
+Note that 5 ec of this 30 ec must be taken at level 300 or higher.
+Courses meeting this requirement can include:

 - study abroad (in your third year)